Biobix/mQC/README.md

 conda install mqc
 ```

-A Galaxy version of mQC is also available: http://galaxy.ugent.be
+A Galaxy version of mQC is also available in the Galaxy tool shed: https://toolshed.g2.bx.psu.edu/view/rnateam/mqc/8cd7fafbbdc4

 MappingQC is also built in in the PROTEOFORMER pipeline, an automated pipeline for analysis of ribosome profiling sequencing data: https://github.com/Biobix/proteoformer